ZhiGroup/pytorch_ehr/README.md

    1. login to https://colab.research.google.com

-   2. Select the GitHub option and enter this GitHub repo link (https://github.com/ZhiGroup/pytorch_ehr) and select the ICHI_2023 Branch
+   2. Select the GitHub option and enter this GitHub repo link (https://github.com/ZhiGroup/pytorch_ehr) and select the "Clinician" Branch
    ![image](https://github.com/ZhiGroup/pytorch_ehr/assets/25290490/94281334-565c-4aa2-b0c7-8b00c7ce155e)

    3. click the arrow to open the Prepare_env notebook

    4. Run the file.
-It will display some messages, please Run anyway and follow the instructions to add the authorization code.
+It will display some messages; please select  "Run anyway" and follow the instructions to add the authorization code.

    5. As it completes successfully, you can see the pytorch_ehr drive created under your MyDrive: